osuosl/osuosl-pelican/content/blog/posts/cass-allseen-alliance.rst

 LG, Microsoft, and Qualcomm — to advance the collaborative development of the Internet of Things (IoT).

-IoT is a network of devices that exchange information — anything from from smaller devices like watches to full-scale “smart cities.”
+IoT is a network of devices that exchange information — anything from smaller devices like watches to full-scale “smart cities.”
 IoT devices are almost too numerous to count, including light bulbs, air vents, watches, speakers, parking monitors and mirrors.
 The number of connected devices is